 WHEN TO VISIT

 Each island offers unique experiences to visitors.
 Anacapa Island is great for wildflower enthusiasts, birders, picnics, and short hikes.
 Santa Cruz Island is great for adventure seekers who want to try sea cave kayaking or snorkeling, long hikes, birding, or camping.
 Santa Rosa Island is great for secluded white sand beaches, hiking, and backcountry camping.
 Anacapa and Santa Cruz islands are easily accessible year-round while Santa Rosa Island is accessible March through October.
-Trips to Santa Barbara Island and are temporarily closed to the public due to conservation and rehabilitation efforts but are scheduled to reopen soon.
-Howvwer, San Miguel Island is currently open and will run trips between July and October on varying dates.
+Trips to Santa Barbara Island are temporarily closed to the public due to conservation and rehabilitation efforts but are scheduled to reopen soon.
+San Miguel Island is currently open and trips run in the summer and fall.

 THINGS TO DO